 Class A vs Class C Motorhome

-The difference that’s easiest to spot is the over-cab bunk that’s a trademark of Class C motorhomes.
+The main noticeable difference is the over-cab bunk that’s a trademark of Class C motorhomes.
 It also gets slightly better mileage than a Class A, depending on its size and engine type.

 Class A vs Class C Motorhome Safety